Pranz/smallchange/README.md

 Toakrona is a direct clone of Litecoin with some small changes.
  - scrypt as a proof-of-work algorithm like Litecoin
- - 2.5 minute block targets
+ - 2 minute block targets
- - subsidy halves in 840k blocks (~4 years)
- - ~84 million total coins
+ - ~13.4 million total coins
  - 50 coins per block
- - 2016 blocks to retarget difficulty

 License
 -------